JakeMatthewsUK/AndyBGardeningPublicReadMe/README.md

 - An interactive slide-scrolling before/after image feature that allows the user to see the client's work transform a garden from a previous job
 - Use of Function Components to help separate and group the content (image urls, descriptions, etc) away from the structure and styling for easier maintenance
-- Image optimisation techniques to compress the lower-detail areas of the banner image from the areas of interest (the bee picture) to improve performace
 - Lazy-loading techniques to limit preloading of content until it is neccesary

 Some things still to do: